plomlompom/mtgtool/README.md

 Some card data is iterable (cards may have more than one name, color, etc.;
 certain card texts consist of multiple lines).
-Here, the formatting can be further refined with a format name appended to data key after a `|` separator.
+Here, the formatting can be further refined with a format name appended to a data key after a `|` separator.
 The available formats are `comma` (separate items by `, `) and `indent` (each item its own line, indented with two whitespaces):

     $ ./mtgtool.py -c 'Thermo-Alchemist' -f '%subtypes|comma%'
     Human, Shaman

-If no format is selected for such items, the default is separation by comma.

     $ ./mtgtool.py -c 'Thermo-Alchemist' -f '%subtypes|indent%'
       Human
       Shaman

+If no format is selected for such items, the default is separation by comma.

-The following card data keys are legal and accept such a formatting suffix:
+The following card data keys are legal and accept the formatting suffixes `|comma` and `|indent``:

     names
     color